How do we obtain FDA validation on our medical tubing when there’s no way to show quality in a measurable and specific way?

 Our sales team successfully demonstrated, with the use of a custom-made fixture to hold the medical tubing in place, how the Surface Analyst could answer that question.

-The company was then able to verify the plasma treatment used on the factory floor was properly preparing the tubes to be coated with PTFE.
+The company was then able to verify the plasma treatment used on the factory floor was properly preparing the tubes to be coated with the PTFE coating.

 Peace of mind, FDA Validation according to ISO Regulations, and the ability to tell customers that their product holds a certain degree of quality, proven, by the Surface Analyst.